allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Back on the Crew tab, once someone verifies a crewmember is good to go, go to the Crew Details dialog and manual y uncheck the No-Go box.
 Once al crew members on the sortie are unchecked, the tail number will display.

     !!!
+Note
-Note This manual checkbox is not tied at all to the automatic Go/No-Go page in PEX.
+        This manual checkbox is not tied at all to the automatic Go/No-Go page in PEX.

 Add Crew Rest

 In the Crew Details dialog, if the Crew Rest and Post Crew Rest columns are not visible, right-click and select Grid Settings.
 Check the box next to them and click OK.
 You can setup PEX to auto-add Pre-Sortie Crew Rest.
 This Crew Details dialog is where you can manually add Post-Sortie Crew Rest.

 !!!
+Note
-Note To add Post-Sortie Crew Rest automatically using the 1-to-3 rule, refer to the instructions at PEX

-Help> Scheduling> Flying Schedule – Setup> “setup Post-Mission Crew Rest 1-to-3 Rule”.
+    To add Post-Sortie Crew Rest automatically using the 1-to-3 rule, refer to the instructions at PEX Help> Scheduling> Flying Schedule – Setup> “setup Post-Mission Crew Rest 1-to-3 Rule”.

 Build and use Crew Templates

 1. A Crew Template is a grouping of crew positions, e.g., two pilots, one navigator, two loadmasters \(P, P, N, L, L\).
 To create a Crew Template, right-click on a sortie which has been crewed with the desired crew makeup.
 Right-click and select Save As: Crew Template.
-Provide the template a Name, e.g.,

-“Overwater Nav Crew.”
+Provide the template a Name, e.g., “Overwater Nav Crew.”
 Description is optional.

 2. To apply a Template to a Sortie, select the Crew Set tab at lower-left, and drag/drop the Crew Template Name to the sortie.
 To view the crew positions on a Crew Template, click the “\+” icon.
 To fil the template with actual people, use the Crew tab and drag/drop.

 Build and use Hard Crews \(Crew Set\)

 1. A Crew Set is a group of specific people \(not crew positions\).
 To create a Crew Set, right-click on a sortie which has been crewed and select Save As: Crew Set.
 Provide the crew set a Name, e.g., “R-21”.
 Description is optional.

 2. To schedule a hard crew to a sortie, select the Crew Set tab at lower-left, and drag/drop the Crew Set Name to the sortie.
 To view people on a Crew Set, click the “\+” icon.

 Schedule ground commitments from here

 To add a new commitment.
 While holding down the Ctrl key, drag a person from the Crew List to the Commitment area at lower-right to the desired day.
-Release the mouse button while stil holding the Ctrl key.
+Release the mouse button while still holding the Ctrl key.
 A Commitment dialog for the person wil appear.
 Enter the commitment data, click off the row to save, and close the dialog.
 The commitment will appear on the Crew tab.
 If it does not, you have probably chosen to not see this type of commitment.
 To make it show up, go to Page Settings \(upper-right icon\) and check the desired “Multiple Commitment Types Shown”.

 To add a person to an existing commitment.
 Drag-and-drop the person from the Crew List onto the commitment.
 You can build shell commitments, such as Alert, Duty Officer, or SOF on the Commitments Board, then use the Crew tab to fil the commitments.-